Dubbing: Croatia

 On 1 October 2008, Nova TV launched its sister channel Mini TV, the first Croatian television channel for children with programming entirely dubbed into Croatian.
 RTL followed suit with the launch of RTL Kockica in 2014.

 Since the 2010s, the dubbing of live-action television series and films aimed at children, teenagers and young adults has been on the rise.
 With the launch of Nickelodeon's Croatian audio track in 2011, Studio NET was the first in Croatia to focus on "serious production of live-action dubbing," with most of Nickelodeon's major teen live-action titles such as iCarly (2007–2012), Sam & Cat (2013–2014), The Thundermans (2013–2018) and Victorious (2010–2013) receiving a Croatian dub.
 With the rise of streaming television in the 2020s, NET and various other studios also began producing Croatian dubs for Netflix; although the focus is still on dubbing animated series and films, a notable amount of live-action programming aimed at younger audiences has also been dubbed for Netflix, such as Chupa (2023), Geek Girl (2024), Heartstopper (2022–2024), I Woke Up a Vampire (2023), Matilda the Musical (2022) and Spy Kids: Armageddon (2023).

 Portugal

-In Portugal, dubbing was banned under a 1948 law as a way of protecting the domestic film industry and reducing access to culture as most of the population was illiterate.
-Until 1994, animated movies, as well as other TV series for children, were shown subtitled in Portugal along with imported Brazilian Portuguese dubs due to the lack of interest from Portuguese companies in the dubbing industry.
+In Portugal, dubbing was banned under a 1948 law as a way of protecting the domestic film industry while also aiding in Salazarist censorship efforts, as most of the population was illiterate and would therefore not understand the subtitles on foreign cultural imports.
+While this law was largely undone by the transition to democracy in the mid-1970s, the status quo continued for many years afterwards and animated movies, as well as other TV series for children, were shown subtitled in Portugal (along with imported Brazilian Portuguese dubs) due to the lack of interest from Portuguese companies in the dubbing industry.
 This lack of interest was justified, since there were already quality dubbed copies of shows and movies in Portuguese made by Brazilians.
-The Lion King was the first feature film to be dubbed in European Portuguese.
+In 1994, The Lion King became the first feature film to be dubbed in European Portuguese.
 Currently, all movies for children are dubbed.
 Subtitles are preferred in Portugal, used in every foreign-language documentary, TV series and film.
 The exception to this preference is when children are the target audience.